ikuyasu/mathematics_for_machinelearning/README.md

   Based on Fall 2010 lectures by Prof. Patrick Winston.
 The class is carried out with a set of panels of chalkboard he writes on, which is rare in teaching a subject like AI while many mathematics couress still uses chalkboard or whiteboard in many universties.

 - [MIT 18.03 Differential Equations](https://www.youtube.com/playlist?list=PLEC88901EBADDD980)
   Not directly relevant to the Machine Learing but everyone in the mathematics leaning field should know the    basic knowledge of differential equations and partical differential equations at the course level.
+Highly recomend for this class to follow [MIT 18.03SC Differential Equations, Fall 2011](https://www.youtube.com/playlist?list=PL64BDFBDA2AF24F7E) to access     recitation videos that are more essential to viwew in this course.

 - [MIT 18.01 Single Variable Calculus, Fall 2006](https://www.youtube.com/playlist?list=PL590CCC2BC5AF3BC1)
   Introductory calculus course lectured by Prof. David Jerison recorded in 2006, and has a few versions.